liip/LiipImagineBundle/README.md

  - `type` - determine the type of filter to be used, refer to *Filters* section for more information
  - `options` - options that should be passed to the specific filter type
  - `path` - override the global `cache_prefix` and replace it with this path
+ - `quality` - override the default quality of 100 for the generated images

 ## Built-in Filters